webdevphi/Winter-2018-Workshops/1-React/README.md

 **React Basics**

-Ok now lets get into React and understand it a bit more.
+Ok now let's get into React and understand it a bit more.
-Let's change a few things from the above index.jsx, we want to be able to a) add variables into the template b) change thing dynamically.
+Let's change a few things from the above index.jsx, we want to be able to
+a) add variables to the template
+b) change thing dynamically

 First, variables.